-Now when the Pharisee who had invited him saw this, he said to himself, if this man were a prophet he would have known who and what sort of woman this is who is touching him, for she is a sinner.

-[27:12] And Jesus answering said to him, Simon I have something to say to you, and he answered, say it teacher.
+When the Pharisee who had invited him saw this, he said to himself, If this man were a prophet he would have known who and what sort of woman this is who is touching him for she is a sinner.
+And Jesus answering said to him, Simon I have something to say to you and he answered, say it teacher.

 A certain money lender had two debtors, one owed 500 denarii and the other 50.
 When they could not pay he cancelled the debt of both.
 Now which of them will love him more?
-Simon answered, the one I suppose for whom he cancelled the larger debt, and he said to him, you have judged rightly.

-When turning toward the woman he said to Simon, do you see this woman?
-I entered your house, you gave me no water for my feet, but she has wet my feet with her tears and wiped them with her hair.
-You gave me no kiss, but from the time I came in she has not ceased to kiss my feet.
+Simon answered, the one I suppose for whom he cancelled the larger debt and he said to him, you have judged rightly.
+Then turning toward the woman he said to Simon, do you see this woman?
+I entered your house, you gave me no water for my feet but she has wet my feet with her tears and wiped them with her hair.

-You did not anoint my head with oil, but she has anointed my feet with ointment.
-Therefore I tell you her sins which are many are forgiven, for she loved much, but he who has forgiven little loves little.
+You gave me no kiss but from the time I came in she has not ceased to kiss my feet.
+You did not anoint my head with oil but she has anointed my feet with ointment.
+Therefore I tell you her sins which are many are forgiven for she loved much but he who has forgiven little loves little and he said to her your sins are forgiven.

-And he said to her, your sins are forgiven.
-Then those who were at table with him began to say among themselves, who is this who even forgives sins.
-And he said to the woman, your faith has saved you, go in peace.
+[28:15] Then those who were at table with him began to say among themselves, who is this who even forgives sins and he said to the woman your faith has saved you, go in peace.

-[28:26] Thank you.
-Thanks is about going to pray together again.
-And as we pray, it's just always such a good opportunity for us to come and lay our concerns and needs before God and also to take up the work of the gospel as we pray for God's kingdom to advance both in our own community and in other parts of the country and the world.
+Thank you.
+Thanks is about going to pray together again and as we pray it's just always such a good opportunity for us to come and lay our concerns and needs before God and also to take up the work of the gospel.

+As we pray for God's kingdom to advance both in our own community and in other parts of the country and the world.
 So let's pray together.
-Father, we thank you so much that we can pray to you.
-And as we do so, we are conscious of so many needs around us.
-We see people suffering desperately in other parts of the world, especially think of what we see in the Middle East at the moment.
+Father we thank you so much that we can pray to you and as we do so we are conscious of so many needs around us.

+We see people suffering desperately in other parts of the world especially think of what we see in the Middle East at the moment and every week it just seems to get more distressing.

-And every week it just seems to get more distressing.
-We want to pray, Father, for all those who are caught up in that conflict, for those who are injured, those who are grieving.
+We want to pray Father for all those who are caught up in that conflict for those who are injured, those who are grieving and those who are living in fear.

-And those who are living in fear.
-And we pray, Father, for peace.
-We pray for de-escalation.
-We pray, Father, that those who have the power to make decisions would make wise decisions.

-And we pray, Father, that we just pray that next week the situation would not be as bad as it is this week.
-And we pray for all those, Lord, who are in need there.
+[29:23] We pray Father for peace, we pray for de-escalation, we pray Father that those who have the power to make decisions would make wise decisions.
+And we pray Father that we just pray that next week the situation would not be as bad as it is this week.